 There have also been studies that link increased risk of heart attacks and calcium carbonate dietary supplements (Kuanrong Li, 2012).
-This study showed that increased calcium intake from food sources such as vegetables reduced chances of heart attacks, while taking traditional calcium supplements increased the chances of heart attacks by as much as 86%.
+This study showed that increased calcium intake from food sources such as vegetables reduced the chances of heart attacks, while taking traditional calcium supplements increased the chances of heart attacks by as much as 86%.
 It should be noted that this study is being contested, yet it does present a plausible case.

 Mineral Content of Red Mineral Algae Remains

-What About Calcium Directly From Plants.
+What About Calcium Directly From Plants?

-Obviously the very best dietary practice is to eat a well balanced diet, filled with nutritious vegetables, dairy products, fruits, nuts and other goodies to get your necessary daily amount of calcium and other minerals and nutrients.
+Obviously the very best dietary practice is to eat a well-balanced diet, filled with nutritious vegetables, dairy products, fruits, nuts and other goodies to get your necessary daily amount of calcium and other minerals and nutrients.

 However, in some cases that may not be sufficient, or there might be a need to ensure a daily intake of calcium at precise time intervals.
 There might also be problems getting enough daily calcium due to dietary restrictions such as lactose intolerance.

-Calcium and Weightlifting.
+Calcium Supplements and Weightlifting